zanaca/rezizer-py/README.md

 ```

 # Supported operations
-## aligments
+## alignments
 - Aligns the image to one of it's edge or to the it's center.
 If you use `smart()` the system will find the most important part of the image and user it as center.
 They are themselves operations.
 Usage: `.north()`, `.east()`, `.south()`, `.west()`, `.northeast()`, `.southeast()`, `.southwest()`, `.northwest()`, `.smart()` or `.center()`.

 ## background
-- Set the background color of the image in color name format, #RRGGBB format or 255,255,255 format , where each channel is an integer from 0 to 255.
+- Sets the background color of the image in color name format, #RRGGBB format or 255,255,255 format , where each channel is an integer from 0 to 255.
 You can specify `blur` to set the background as a distorted and blurred version of the image or `auto` to set the color from the most important color of the image.
 Available options: color name (`red`, `purple`), RGB hex color code (`FF0000`, `800080`), `blur` or `auto`.
 Usage: `.background('red')`

 ## blur
-- Blur the image to value from 1 to 1000.
+- Blurs the image to value from 1 to 1000.
 Available range: `1` to `1000`.
 Usage: `.blur(2)`

 ## crop
-- Crop a region of the image specified by the top-left coordinate and the bottom-right coordinate of the image.
+- Crops a region of the image specified by the top-left coordinate and the bottom-right coordinate of the image.
 You must specify the four points: `.crop(100, 200, 300, 400)` where `100` is the top position, `200` is the right position, the `300` is the bottom position and `400` is the left position.
 Usage: `.crop(10, 20, 100, 110)`

 ## distort
-- Distort the image to the match the desired resize dimension.
+- Distorts the image to the match the desired resize dimension.
 No parameter is expected.
 Usage: `.distort()`

 ## extend
-- Extend the informed amount of pixels to each side of the image.
+- Extends the informed amount of pixels to each side of the image.
 The order to be used is: top, bottom, left, right.
 Usage: `.extend(10, 20, 30, 40)`

 ## faceDetection
-- Detect faces in the image and use them as center of the image for cropping.
+- Detects faces in the image and use them as center of the image for cropping.
 If you specify the parameter `focused`, the image will focus and crop the image to the detected faces, or leave it blank to just align the image to the part that have faces.
 Usage: `.faceDetection('focused')`

 ## fitIn
-- Maintain the image dimension ratio when resizing, adding black bars to the output image.
+- Maintains the image dimension ratio when resizing, adding black bars to the output image.
 If you combine it with `background`, you will change the color of the bars.
 Usage: `.fitIn()`

 ## fit
-- If the source image is smaller than the desired resize dimension, it will keep the image's dimension.
+- Ifs the source image is smaller than the desired resize dimension, it will keep the image's dimension.
 If it is bigger, the image will be resized.
 Usage: `.fit()`

 ## flip
-- Flip the image vertically.
+- Flips the image vertically.
 Usage: `.fit()`

 ## flop
-- Flop the image horizontally.
+- Flops the image horizontally.
 Usage: `.flop()`

 ## format
-- Change the output image format.
+- Changes the output image format.
 Available options: `jpeg`, `png`, `webp`
 Usage: `.format('jpeg')`

 ## grayscale
-- Change the color table of the image to grayscale.
+- Changes the color table of the image to grayscale.
 Usage: `.grayscale()`

 ## invert
-- Invert the image colors, making it a negative.
+- Inverts the image colors, making it a negative.
 Usage: `.invert()`

 ## map
-- Create a URL to generate mapping tiles for the informed image.
+- Creates a URL to generate mapping tiles for the informed image.
 All other operations will be removed when using it.
 Usage: `.map()`

 ## max
-- Change the resized dimensions to the max of height and width and fit with the image ratio.
+- Changes the resized dimensions to the max of height and width and fit with the image ratio.
 Usage: `.max()`

 ## maxAge
-- Change the max-age header to be used for caching the image on the client side
+- Changes the max-age header to be used for caching the image on the client side
 Usage: `.maxAge(3200)`

 ## maxKb
-- Set the max file size of the output image, in kilobytes.
+- Sets the max file size of the output image, in kilobytes.
 Usage: `.maxKb(5)`

 ## min
-- Change the resized dimensions to the min of height and width and fit with the image ratio.
+- Changes the resized dimensions to the min of height and width and fit with the image ratio.
 Usage: `.min()`

 ## overlay